 The Safe-T Mini is somewhat on the basic side, and despite its novel circular design, it doesn’t have the same luxury visual features of the KeepKey or Ledger Nano X devices.
 The fact that its ultra-lightweight might attract some users, but other than the KeepKey wallet, most hardware wallets are negligible in weight anyway.

-It’s important to remember that Archos doesn’t just make hardware wallets, unlike Ledger or Trezor, so as a break-out product in a new market, the Safe-T Mini is a strong proof of concept for Archos’ future crypto devices, such as the Safe-T Touch launching this year.
+It’s important to remember that Archos doesn’t just make hardware wallets, unlike Ledger or Trezor, so as a break-out product in a new market, the Safe-T Mini is a strong proof of concept for Archos’ future crypto devices.

 Overall, the Archos Safe-T Mini is a good beginners hardware wallet, which is fairly simple to use and offers decent security for supported cryptographic assets.